ibuetler/p3s-log-aggregation/Tutorial.md

 For further help here is the documentation of reading/writing files and manipulating strings in python https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

-Hint: In the documentation is also explained how to format a string which you will need to delete the + from the ID String
+Hint: In the documentation is also explained how to format a string which you will need to delete the + from the ID String and how to exclude the second line with the -ID.

 Now use this knowledge to create a new optimized Forensic Logfile.